 If you’ve ever experienced sudden panics as you try to remember which notebook you wrote that important note in—or if you just want to get your note-taking under control—then you need to check out Evernote.

-This online resource helps you take, organize, search, and share your notes.
+This employee productivity software tool helps you take, organize, search, and share your notes.
 With all the information you need readily available and easy to find, you can enjoy the kind of uninterrupted work you need to cross off your entire to-do list.

 Evernote keeps you connected to your note-workflow at all times on both your computer and mobile device.
 You are even able to update your notes offline and Evernote will immediately sync to the cloud once it is able to hop back online again.

 23. Visualize next week this week with the “2-Hour Solution”